Columbus Truck Accident Lawyers

-Talk with a seasoned Columbus truck accident lawyer now
+Talk with a seasoned Columbus truck accident attorney now

 Soroka & Associates represents victims of any truck accident that occur in and around Columbus and Central Ohio, including in Licking County, Delaware County, Fairfield County, and beyond.
 We will clearly explain your rights, prepare your case for trial, and negotiate with the insurance companies.
 Please call 614-358-6525 or fill out our contact form to get started.
 Our initial consultations are always free.

 - How Safe Do Trucking Safety Regulations Actually Make Us?

 - Can You Get PTSD From a Truck Accident?

 - Why Cargo Spills Are So Dangerous to Drivers

 - How a Trucking Company's Policies Can Lead to Dangerous Drivers